How Much Money Can Solar Power Save You on Your Monthly Energy Bill?

 Take a look at your own monthly energy bills.
 If you’re around average for Georgia homes, you’re spending well over $100 a month just for electricity.
 If we assume your new solar panels will reduce your bills by $100 a month, you will save $1200 per year on electricity.
 If you have the roof space to install enough panels to eliminate your bill entirely, then on average you’d save $1800 each year.

 The following table assumes a $15,000 installation cost for your home’s solar power system.
 Again – this is highly speculative.
 Do not take these numbers as firm projections or actual costs.
 Use it as a loose guide to see how much you’ll save long term, depending on various hypothetical monthly energy bill savings from solar power.
+If you want to get more specific, dig into the costs of solar power installation.

 Energy Bill Savings from Solar Power